Kristo Kondakçi

-Early life
+Early life and education

 Kristo Kondakçi was born in Tirana, Albania in 1991.
-He immigrated to the United States with his family as political refugees when Kondakçi was five years old.
+He and his family immigrated to the United States as political refugees when Kondakçi was five years old, settling in Boston, MA.

 Political persecution in Albania

-During the 20th Century, many members of Kondakçi's family were brutally persecuted by Albanian Dictator Enver Hoxha and the Albanian Communist regime.
-Kondakçi's maternal grandfather, Beqir Omari, was imprisoned for eight years in the notorious Spaç Prison for performing western music.
-Beqir Omari's brother, Gramoz, was a virtuoso musician and doctor who was executed by Enver Hoxha in 1968.
-Beqir's father (Kondakçi's great-grandfather), Eqerem Omari, was a noted agricultural scientist and one of the most important grain specialists in Albania.

-Eqerem was a relative of noted Albanian politician Bahri Omari.
-Bahri Omari moved to the United States in 1914 to serve as chief editor of the first Albanian-American Newspaper, Dielli.
-He then returned to Albania in the 1920s to serve as general secretary of the National Democratic Party of Albania and then as Minister of Foreign Affairs in the 1940s.
-In 1945, after the Communist Regime came to power under Enver Hoxha, Bahri Omari was put on trial and executed.
+Before their immigration to the United States, Kristo Kondakçi’s family endured severe persecution under the Albanian Communist regime led by Enver Hoxha in the mid-20th century.
+His maternal grandfather, Beqir Omari, was imprisoned for eight years in the notorious Spaç Prison due to performing Western music.
+Beqir’s brother, Gramoz, a virtuoso musician and doctor, was executed by the regime in 1968.
+Their father, Eqerem Omari, a distinguished agricultural scientist and a leading grain specialist in Albania, also faced significant persecution.
+Notably, Eqerem was a relative of Bahri Omari, a prominent Albanian politician.
+After serving as the chief editor of Dielli, the first Albanian-American newspaper, in the United States in 1914, Bahri returned to Albania in the 1920s.
+He held various significant roles, including the general secretary of the National Democratic Party of Albania and later as the minister of foreign affairs in the 1940s.
+Following the establishment of the Communist regime in 1945, Bahri was executed after a politically motivated trial.

-Many other family members were either executed, imprisoned, exiled, or sent to internment areas.

-Kristo Kondakçi's grandfather, Beqir Omari, also immigrated to the United States to help raise him and his brother, Gramoz Kondakçi.
-At home, his grandfather would regularly make music and recount stories about the family and their history of Albania.
+The oppressive political climate led to the execution, imprisonment, exile, or internment of many other of Kondakçi's family members.
+In a turn of fate, Beqir Omari immigrated to the United States, where he played a pivotal role in raising Kristo and his brother, Gramoz Kondakçi.
+At home, Beqir would often engage in music and share poignant stories of the family's struggles and resilience in Albania, profoundly influencing Kondakçi's own musical journey with traditional Albanian and Western classical music.